MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/features/standard-shader.md

 # Graphics tools standard shader

-The Graphics Tools Standard shading system utilizes a flexible shader that can achieve visuals similar to Unity's Standard (or Lit) shader, implement [Fluent Design System](https://www.microsoft.com/design/fluent/) principles, and remain performant on mixed reality devices.
+The Graphics Tools Standard shading system utilizes a flexible shader that can achieve visuals similar to Unity's Standard (or Lit) shader.
+It implements [Fluent Design System](https://www.microsoft.com/design/fluent/) principles and remains performant on mixed reality devices.

 ![Standard shader material gallery sample](images/StandardShader/StandardShader.jpg)

 ## Sample

 See the *Material Gallery* sample for multiple demonstrations of *Graphics Tools/Standard* shader variants.
-For examples of *Graphics Tools/Standard Canvas* please see the *UnityUI* sample
+For examples of *Graphics Tools/Standard Canvas*, see the *UnityUI* sample

 ## Architecture

 The Graphics Tools/Standard shading system is an "uber shader" that uses [Unity's shader program variant feature](https://docs.unity3d.com/Manual/SL-MultipleProgramVariants.html) to auto-generate optimal shader code based on material properties.
-When a user selects material properties in the material inspector, they only incur performance cost for features they have enabled.
+When a user selects material properties in the material inspector, they only incur performance cost for features they've enabled.

-To better support traditional Unity workflows and [UnityUI](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/index.html) (canvas) workflows the Graphics Tools/Standard shading system has two shader entry points:
+To better support traditional Unity workflows and [UnityUI](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/index.html) (canvas) workflows, the Graphics Tools/Standard shading system has two shader entry points:

 | Context| Default                 | UnityUI                        |
 |--------|-------------------------|--------------------------------|